Toepfer-Lab/cobramod/docs/source/index.rst

 Users can add the biochemical data through different methods:

-- Using regular COBRApy objects
+- Using COBRApy objects
-- Using a text file with the database-specific identifiers for the reactions, metabolic or pathways.
+- Using a text file with database-specific identifiers for the metabolites, reactions, or pathways.
 - Using a single string with the database-specific identifier of the object

-In addition to using databases, the users can include user-curated reactions and metabolites.
-These objects are plain text with simple syntax that can be include in the text files or directly in the functions.
+- Using a text file or string with user-defined metabolite, reaction information

-CobraMod includes a new :class:`cobramod.Pathway`.
-This class inherits the methods of the original COBRApy :class:`cobra.core.group.Group`.
-This pathway-object includes the method :func:`cobramod.Pathway.visualize` for creating  pathway maps.
+CobraMod includes the class :class:`cobramod.Pathway` which inherits all methods of the COBRApy :class:`cobra.core.group.Group` and additionally includes the method :func:`cobramod.Pathway.visualize` for creating pathway and flux maps.

 For more information see the docstrings of the respective functions using